Idara Victor: Television and film

 While still in her studies, Victor first appeared on screen in the indie film Not Just Yet and her first television role was in the TV series Starved, playing opposite Sterling K. Brown.
-During her time as a cast member in Les Misérables, she also played recurring roles on Guiding Light and appeared on the television shows Law & Order, Law & Order: SVU, All My Children and How to Make It in America.
+During her time as a cast member in Les Misérables, she also played recurring roles on Guiding Light and appeared on the television shows Law & Order, Law & Order: Special Victims Unit, All My Children and How to Make It in America.

 After moving to Los Angeles, she appeared in television series including Mad Men, Private Practice, Grey's Anatomy, and Castle.
 She also played in recurring and lead roles in various television series, among them The Young and the Restless, Unicorn Plan-It, Vegas (2013) and Issa Rae's The Choir (2013).
 She performed live in New York in 2008 in a televised production of Camelot with the New York Philharmonic.
 In 2013, she performed onstage at the 85th Annual Academy Awards with the lead cast of the 2012 film Les Misérables.

 From August 2014 to September 2016, she gained wider prominence as the character Nina Holiday, crime scene analyst and IT tech of the Boston Police Department, on the crime drama series Rizzoli & Isles.
 Victor became a member of the regular cast of the season 6, replacing the late Lee Thompson Young.
 In addition to her role as Nina Holiday, Victor had a recurring role on the AMC drama Turn: Washington's Spies, from 2014 to 2017, and appeared in the 2016 productions Pure Genius and An American Girl Story.
 She appeared in the 2019 film Alita: Battle Angel from writer and producer James Cameron and director Robert Rodriguez, playing opposite Christoph Waltz.

 As of 2022, she is a main cast member on the HBO Max series Minx.